jpedrosa/sua/examples/word_counter/README.md

 called [CodeUnitStream](../../Sources/codeunitstream.swift).

-Based on those advancements, I was able to create this Word Example in very few lines, since most of the code is now found in pretty reusable libraries.
+Based on those advancements, I was able to create this Word Example in very few lines of code, since most of the code is now found in pretty reusable libraries.

 Let's see an example run here: